Acute pancreatitis is defined as an acute inflammation of the pancreatic parenchyma and peripancreatic tissues.

 It is characterized by a protacted clinical course, a high incidence of local complications and a high mortality rate.

-On the left there is normal enhancement of the entire pancreatic gland with only mild surrounding fatty infiltration.
+The images show normal enhancement of the entire pancreatic gland with only mild surrounding fatty infiltration.

 There are no fluid collections or necrosis